 Usually, coverage is available to:

-Members of the Public Health Service (PHS), Inactive Reserve Corps (IRC) who were injured while performing duty or travelling directly to or from duty who are uninsurable at standard premium rates from private insurers.
+- Members of the Public Health Service (PHS), Inactive Reserve Corps (IRC) who were injured while performing duty or traveling directly to or from duty who are uninsurable at standard premium rates from private insurers.

 Normally, you’ll receive an application form from OSGLI only 45-60 days following your separation from service.
 If you wish to apply earlier, then just follow the steps outlined above and go through the relevant online channels.